We may earn money when you click on links to our partners. Advertiser Disclosure

 BambooHR features

-• Employee records: BambooHR’s employee database software eliminates double entries and provides employee self-service so they can update their records as needed.
+• Employee Records: BambooHR’s employee database software eliminates double entries and provides employee self-service so they can update their records as needed.

 • Hiring: You’ll get ATS software with onboarding and easy integration with third-party job boards.

-• Benefits administration: Employees can elect or waive benefits with ease.
+• Benefits Administration: Employees can elect or waive benefits with ease.

 • Payroll: Ensures employees are paid on time and maintains tax compliance.

-• Employee scheduling: BambooHR does not currently provide employee scheduling but it does offer mobile time-clock, attendance management, and PTO approval.
+• Employee Scheduling: BambooHR does not currently provide employee scheduling, but it does offer mobile time clock, attendance management, and PTO approval.

 What markets does BambooHR serve?